Johanth3108/ACS6300_dissertation-MATLAB-code/README.md

     - Predicted and actual trajectories for pendulum and arm angles.
     - Control effort (\(u\)).
     - Comparison with reference trajectories.
+    -
+### 3. `plot_comparison_graphs.m`
+- Plots the comparitive graphs of LQR and MPC.
+- Shows the pendulum angle and arm angle in plots.

 ---